Infineon/ota-bootloader-abstraction/README.md

 ## 2. MCUBootloader Support

-*ota-bootloader-abstraction* library has below support for MCUBootloader based OTA on PSoC6, 20829,and XMC7200 platforms.
+*ota-bootloader-abstraction* library has below support for MCUBootloader based OTA on PSoC6, 20829, 89829 and XMC7200 platforms.

-- Template flashmaps for PSoC6, 20829, and XMC7200 platforms.
+- Template flashmaps for PSoC6, 20829, 89829 and XMC7200 platforms.

 - Template linker files for GCC_ARM, ARM, and IAR toolchains.